josh-mchugh/rediscovering-javascript/chapter-2/README.md

 ## letconst.js
 This file demonstrates how `const` is immutable. `const` variables should not change.
 When an attempt to change the `const` value, we will get a runtime error.

+## const-reach.js
+This file demonstrates how `const` protects primitives and the references.
+It also demonstrates how it does not protect the internals of the refernced object.